eschao/android-PageFlip/README.md

 * **Mesh pixels**

-  Set how many pixels are used to for a mesh.
+  Set how many pixels are used for a mesh.
 The less pxiels the mesh uses, the more fine the drawing is and the lower the  performance is.
 The default value is 10 pixels.

   Example:
   ```java